rwaldron/johnny-five/docs/proximity-hcsr04.md

 <!--remove-end-->

-Basic ping Proximity example for any of the [`PING_PULSE_IN`](http://johnny-five.io/api/proximity/#controller-alias-table) components (eg. `HCSR04` or Parallax's Ultrasonic Ping).
+'Ultrasonic Ping' Proximity example for any of the [`PING_PULSE_IN`](http://johnny-five.io/api/proximity/#controller-alias-table) components (eg. `HCSR04` or Parallax's Ultrasonic Ping).
 [PingFirmata](http://johnny-five.io/api/proximity/#pingfirmata) must be loaded onto Arduino-compatible boards to enable this component.